ob325/ohdsi-plenary-2026/readme.md

   - [OHDSI Plenary: Customizing the Tool Stack — Interleaved Run-of-Show and Facilitation Plan](#ohdsi-plenary-customizing-the-tool-stack--interleaved-run-of-show-and-facilitation-plan)
 - [Plenary submission](#plenary-submission)

+# 2026-08-13

+Bill will have final draft of slides Tuesday.

+Scott will reach out to Craig for OHDSI Africa participants in panel.

+Scott will review.
+We will send out template to participants.

+Templates for poetry:
+- What is a problem you're tackling now? (wants)
+- What is a solution you're implemented? (wins)
+- Ode to OHDSI

 # word bank (n=120)
 absolute risk